qubitAlchemy/VoxMedica/README.md

-# Carebot
+# VoxMedica
-Carebot is a research and experimentation repo for building a voice-based medical documentation app.
+VoxMedica is a research and experimentation repo for building a voice-based medical documentation app.
 It benchmarks speech-to-text (STT) engines and cloud services on medical and general audio, with **Word Error Rate (WER)** as the main metric.

 ## What it does